chromice/ae/README.md

     }
     ```

-- Access URI path segments via `\ae\request\path()` function diectly or via path object it returns when called with no argument:
+- Access URI path segments via `\ae\request\path()` function directly or via path object it returns when called with no arguments:

     ```php
     // GET /some/arbitrary/script.php HTTP/1.1